 Note: Do not attempt to change the host ID on both ServeRAID II adapters in a pair at the exact same time.
-Doing so can cause a problem, such as a server "lock-up."
+Doing so can cause a problem, such as a server lock-up.

-- I. To select a field on this screen, use the Up Arrow (↑) or Down Arrow (↓) key. - m.
+- I. To select a field on this screen, use the Up Arrow (↑) key or Down Arrow (↓) key. - m.
 Change the SCSI ID for the adapter on the channels that will be shared, to SCSI ID 7, the default setting is 7.
-Normally, non-shared channels are set to SCSI ID 7.
+Normally, nonshared channels are set to SCSI ID 7.

 If your configuration will contain multiple ServeRAID adapter pairs, each adapter Host Configuration ID must be unique.
+Do not assign a Host configuration ID or Cluster Partner configuration ID to adapters that do not contain any shared channels.

 n.
-Enter a name for the Host Configuration ID for server B, for example, Server_B.
+Enter a name for the Host Configuration ID for Server B for example, Server\B.

-Enter a name for the Host Configuration ID for server A, referred to as the Cluster Partner Configuration ID on the screen, for example, Server_A.
-You will see a screen similar to the following:
+Enter the name that you used for the Host Configuration ID for Server A, referred to as the Cluster Partner Configuration ID on the screen, for example, Server\A. You will see a screen similar to the following: